Small Business Relief Options During COVID-19

 This tax credit is also different because it’s fully refundable.
 This means you can get a refund if the amount of the credit is more than the federal employment taxes you owe.

 First, calculate the amount of the credit for a tax quarter for an employee.
 Let’s say you paid the employee $10,000 for the quarter.
 Your tax credit is 50% of those wages, or $5,000 (which is the maximum).
-Then, you can deduct this from your share as employer of Social Security wages paid to all employees for the quarter.
+Then, you can deduct this from your share as an employer of Social Security wages paid to all employees for the quarter.
 (The employer's share of Social Security wages is 6.2%.)

 If the amount of tax credits for employees is greater than the employer part of the Social Security tax on all wages paid to all employees, the excess is considered an overpayment.
 The overpayment is applied to offset other tax liability on Form 941 (the employer’s quarterly tax report) and after reducing it for certain other tax liabilities.
 Anything left is refunded to you.